NavigationContentFooter

 Tip

-When specifying principal role for object audit logging, we recommend first revoking all its privileges, and then granting specific audit permissions, to improve auditing.
+When specifying a principal role for object audit logging, we recommend first revoking all its privileges, and then granting specific audit permissions, to improve auditing.

 To set up and grant permissions to the principal audit role follow these instructions: